TellinaTool/nl2bash/README.md

    </tr>
 </table>

-⚠️ If you plan to run manual evaluation yourself, please refer to "Notes on Manual Evaluation" at the end of this readme for issues you should pay attention to.
+⚠️ If you plan to run manual evaluation yourself, please refer to ["Notes on Manual Evaluation"](#notes-on-manual-evaluation) for issues you should pay attention to.

 ### Automatic Evaluation Metrics